-8.1 If the above proposal to undertake a detailed review of the capacity of the County Borough's Access and Inclusion Service to undertake its new statutory duties is to proceed, the associated costs of undertaking the review will be met from existing Access and Inclusion Service budgets.
+8.1 The associated costs of undertaking the review will be met from existing Access and Inclusion Service budgets.
 However, once the review is undertaken it is possible that further staffing will be deemed necessary to ensure that the full requirements of the ALNET Act are met.